Table of Contents

 Consider your cell phone.
 If it’s not unlocked, you won’t be able to use it in most OCONUS locations.
 It’s easy to do stateside but might cost extra when you’re abroad, so make sure you add that to your list.
 You should also look into canceling your cell phone contract if you will be overseas too long.
 Most cell phone companies have cancellation policies for military members and their families who move out of the U.S. on orders.

-Most OCONUS locations offer you access to the Armed Forces Network (AFN) TV, that gives you free access to very basic network options.
-But if you’re living on the economy and you’re serious about keeping up with American TV, you’re going to have the added cost of cable or streaming services.
+Most OCONUS locations offer you access to the Armed Forces Network (AFN) TV, which gives you free access to basic network options.
+If you’re living on the economy and you’re serious about keeping up with American TV, you’re going to have the added cost of cable or streaming services.

-Living on the Economy?
-Housing Costs May be Different Than You Are used To
+Housing Costs May be Different Than You are Used to

 Just like stateside installations, OCONUS assignments might involve you and your family being assigned government quarters.
 In some cases, you might be mandated to live in government lodging, which means that you’re not able to explore the option of living on the economy.

 All OCONUS locations are different.
-For instance, in Japan not only are you required to pay your first and last month’s rent, but you also need to budget for “key money” which is equivalent to one month’s rent.
+For instance, in Japan you are required to pay your first and last month’s rent and you need to budget for “key money” which is equivalent to one month’s rent.
 This amount is not returned to you, as it is considered a gift to your new landlord.

 Moving Pets OCONUS

 Pets usually accompany you and your family during your move but need to have a “seat” just like passengers.
 On Patriot Express flights, in-cabin pets have to be within the height and weight limits.
 Otherwise, they’re regulated to below the plane.

 If there is no room available for them on these flights you may need to fly them on a commercial airline.
 All airlines have specifics about the type and size of kennels required for live animals.
 Generally speaking, the kennel needs to be large enough for the pet to stand up in and wide enough that they can turn around.